Mount Pisgah Academy

 Mount Pisgah Academy is a four-year secondary education boarding and day school located in Candler, North Carolina, United States, near Asheville.
 The academy is named after the Mount Pisgah of biblical reference as well as its proximity to Mount Pisgah in the Blue Ridge Mountains.

 Affiliated with the Seventh-day Adventist Church, the campus lies on 230 acre of property.
 It was founded in 1914 as a private academy, by E.C.
 Waller, William Steinman, and C.A.
 Graves with their families, and originally called the Pisgah Industrial Institute.
 In 1952, its ownership was transferred to the Carolina Conference of the Seventh-Day Adventist church, and it was given its present name.

 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

-The current principal at the academy is Remy Guenin.
+The current principal at the academy is Dewald Coetzer.

-For the 2020-2021 school year, it had an enrollment of 88 students.
+For the 2023-2024 school year, it had an enrollment of 90 students.

-Academics

-The required curriculum includes classes in the following subject areas: Religion, English, Oral Communications, Social Studies, Mathematics, Science, STEM, Computer Applications, Physical Education, Health, Fine Arts, and Electives.

-Electives

-Mount Pisgah Academy offers several electives, or organizations.
-The students are encouraged to participate in at least one organization during their time at the Academy.
-As of 2021, Mount Pisgah Academy offered the following organizations: